CAR T-Cell therapy in China

 But it’s important to keep in mind that CAR T-cell therapy is still a new area that is still changing.
 Researchers and doctors are working hard to solve problems like the high cost, the possibility of serious side effects, and the fact that it only works for some types of cancer.

-In the end, CAR T-cell therapy has shown to be a very successful way to treat some types of blood cancer.
-Even though it is a promising and powerful method, more study and clinical trials are needed to improve it and find new ways to use it.
+In the end, CAR T cell therapy for multiple myeloma in china has shown to be a very successful way to treat this cancer.
+Even though it is a promising and powerful method, more studies and clinical trials are needed to improve it and find new ways to use it.
 CAR T-cell therapy could change how cancer is treated and make things better for people all over the world if it keeps getting better.

 1. Patients with CD19+ B-cell Lymphoma(At least 2 prior combination chemotherapy regimens)